rescbr/chameleon/Chazi/doc-azi/README.txt

 Guidelines:

   - learn and spread the knowledge.
-  - simplify booter use as much as possible.
   - make the code more understandable for Sorcerer's Apprentice like my self.
-  - all files loaded by the booter stay confined to Extra folder.
-  - fixes that are not absolutely needed by all users, should be disabled by default.
+  - help applying Coding Standards.
   - help improving Chameleon documentation.
   - help testing and integrating new useful code to Chameleon.

-  - help applying Coding Standards.
+  - simplify booter use as much as possible.
+  - all files loaded by the booter stay confined to Extra folder.
+  - fixes that are not absolutely needed by all users, are disabled by default. (reviewable)
   - no absolute priority to Selected volume.
   - emulating a Mac it's not a priority!!!